meghnathomas/MAGNets/README.rst

 :code:`wn2` contains the water network model object of the reduced model.
 A .inp file of the reduced model is also written into the directory that contains the .inp file of the original network.

 Use this `jupyter notebook`_ to run some useful examples of MAGNets.
-Additional example codes and 12 networks can be found in the `examples`_ folder.
+Additional example codes and 12 test networks can be found in the `examples`_ folder.

 .. _`jupyter notebook`: https://github.com/meghnathomas/MAGNets/blob/master/examples/MAGNets_Demo.ipynb
 .. _`examples`: https://github.com/meghnathomas/MAGNets/tree/master/examples